nooroka/Distribution-of-conservative-columns/README.md

 The conservativeness threshold is set manually as a function of checking for conservatism.
 Program launch: <br>
-1. for amino acid sequences, a command  like ./yourprogram of yours_array_specified_specified_amino acid_file_with_a result of your_por_p-value is launched
+1. for amino acid sequences, a command  like ./yourprogram of yours_array_specified specified_amino acid file_with_a result of your_p-value is launched
 2. for alignments - a bash-program "runsh.sh" was created.
 It passes through the folder with files with alignments and for each file with alignments computes D-statistic and p-value.
 Then, using the "lookatyourres.py", you can calculate the percentage of alignments, the p-value for which less than the specified threshold.